 Edna L. Heinzerling, director of the School of Nursing and director of nursing at North Carolina Baptist Hospital from 1923-31, provided valuable leadership and set the standard for generations of nursing students.
 She and other great leaders are credited with helping the hospital survive during its early years.

-The Edna L. Heinzerling Endowed Fund was established to honor her selfless devotion to the profession, and to recognize and foster the professional nursing practice at the hospital.
-Annual gifts to the Heinzerling Fund from alumnae and friends help sustain the strong tradition of nursing excellence at NCBH.
+The Edna L. Heinzerling Endowed Fund was established to honor her selfless devotion to the profession and to recognize and foster the professional nursing practice at the hospital.
+Annual gifts to the Heinzerling Fund from alumnae and friends help sustain the strong tradition of nursing excellence at Wake Forest Baptist.

 GIVE ONLINE TO THE HEINZERLING FUND

 We want to keep up with all our alumni.
-Please submit news and/or photos for use in our alumni publications to:
+Please submit news and/or photos for use in our alumni publications online or to:

 Office of Development and Alumni Affairs

 Winston-Salem, NC 27157-1021